What is a Tutorial College?

 The most obvious advantage is the personal attention the student receives with the syllabus being covered at a rate that suits the student.
 It is also much easier for students to ask questions without having to worry about looking “stupid” in front of their classmates.
 Furthermore the student has to concentrate – you can hardly sit at the back and stare out of the window if you are the only student in the room.
 Often tutors will go through the homework as part of the tutorial – this has the advantage that the student can easily see how any problems they had can be addressed and, of course, can ask further questions.
 Marked homework may only tell the student what they got right or wrong and not necessarily given many clues on how to improve the work.

 Who goes to these tutorial colleges?

 Tutorial colleges have a diverse range of students.
 In spite of its name, Oxford International College has many British students and all tutorials are taught in English (other than A level languages).
 A percentage of the students will be retaking GCSE/IGCSEs or A levels, though this is not the majority of the students.
 Many students are in the tutorial system because it’s the system that suits them best.
 If you wish to get a better idea of the students who go through the tutorial college system please see our student profile page.

 Are tutorial colleges part of the university?

-The short answer to this is no. A few of the fly-by-night organisations like to give the impression that they are an integral part of Oxford University this is not true – at present Oxford University only teaches at undergraduate and graduate level and his is unlikely to change.
-Courses may well be held in university building –for example Oxford Science Studies (our sister organisation) holds it’s Christmas revision courses at St. Peter’s College which is one of the University colleges – this does not mean that the course is run by the university.
+The short answer to this is "no".
+A few of the fly-by-night organisations like to give the impression that they are an integral part of Oxford University this is not true – at present Oxford University only teaches at undergraduate and graduate level and this is unlikely to change.
+Courses may well be held in university buildings –for example Oxford Science Studies (our sister organisation) holds it’s Christmas revision courses at St. Peter’s College which is one of the University colleges – this does not mean that the course is run by the university.
 The advantage of being in Oxford is that we have access to a large pool of well qualified and experienced tutors; a fair percentage of them will have tutored or are currently tutoring for the university.